-For some it has already arrived, in the form of initiatives such as the Australian Consumer Data Right and FDX in the USA which aim to include all “stores of value” i.e., all accounts rather than — like PSD2 and payment accounts — focusing on a subset.
+For some it has already arrived, as initiatives such as the Australian Consumer Data Right and FDX in the USA that aim to include all “stores of value” i.e., all accounts rather than — like PSD2 and payment accounts — focusing on a subset.

 For example, the FCA in the UK in its Call for Input addresses many areas that few standards or initiatives address, such as mortgages and pensions and intertwines them with themes such as “Smart Data” and AI.

 Picking up on one of those concepts, Smart Data has been discussed by several UK government sources, principally the Department for Business, Energy & Industrial Strategy (BEIS) which in turn was referenced by the FCA.

 Smart Data in the context of the BEIS work is heavily influenced by the work already completed by the OBIE and CMA9 for open banking and PSD2 compliance.

 In practice, this is customer consent management on steroids.
 For example, enabling the customer to share seamlessly and revoke access to their data at both coarse- and fine-grained levels.

 This applies across different sectors with parties who are not their account-holding financial institution, be that with a commercial entity such as a third-party provider or with the government to provide their income or calculate their taxes.

 This is critical for the future of open everything but is piqued in open finance.
 Having a model that transcends the stores of value across different sectors of API Consumers is crucial for those stores of value to be aggregated to meet the customer’s needs.